lordcodes/turtle/README.md

 ## Usage

-Note: Turtle is developed with MacOS in mind and so some commands or features may not exist or work as expected on Linux or Windows.
-There is an open issue to consider multiplatform support more carefully.
+Note: As mentioned above Turtle is mainly aimed at MacOS and so some shell commands may not exist or work as expected on Linux or Windows.

 ---